pifroggi/vs_colorfix/README.md

 # Color Fix functions for Vapoursynth

 For example for transfering colors from one source to another, or fixing color shift from AI upscaling/restoration models.
 Also knows as Color Transfer or Color Matching sometimes.
-Example fixing colors after upscaling a DVD: https://imgsli.com/MjM5NzM5/0/2 (Use dropdown to see different methods.)
+Example fixing colors after upscaling a DVD: https://imgsli.com/MjM5NzM5/0/2

 ### Requirements
 * pip install numpy